-Not only that, but here's something that a lot of people don't think about, that could also increase the amount of the taxes that you have to pay for your Social Security.
-So understand Social Security in and of itself is not taxable, at least on a federal level.
+Not only that, but here's something that a lot of people don't think about, that could also increase the amount of the taxes that you have to pay for your social security.
+So understand social security in and of itself is not taxable, at least on a federal level.
 Now I'm not going to talk about state taxes at all, because that can vary from state to state, we got 50 different states so we can't go through all the state tax rules.
 But on a federal level, social security in and of itself is not taxable.
 It's just other certain income sources combined with social security that can make you have to pay taxes on your social security as well.

-By the way, let's say your only other income source was Social Security and a Roth IRA.
+By the way, let's say your only other income source was social security and a Roth IRA.
 If you take out a qualified distribution from a Roth IRA, and then you also have social security, you won't have to pay any income taxes whatsoever.
-You can have a $50,000 withdrawal from a Roth IRA and $50,000, let's say from your Social Security, maybe combined husband and wife, you're living on a hundred thousand paying no taxes.
-But going back to this RMDs from IRAs can increase how much of your Social Security benefits are subject to taxation.
+You can have a $50,000 withdrawal from a Roth IRA and $50,000, let's say from your social security, maybe combined husband and wife, you're living on a hundred thousand paying no taxes.
+But going back to this RMDs from IRAs can increase how much of your social security benefits are subject to taxation.

-Now at the most you'll ever have to pay is taxes on 85% of your Social Security benefits.
+Now at the most you'll ever have to pay is taxes on 85% of your social security benefits.
 But if you can seek to reduce how much you have to pay in taxes on your social security that can really help to improve your overall tax situation.
 I'll do another video just on that at another time.

 Also another thing is on Medicare, by increasing your overall income that can increase how much you're going to have to pay for your part B and part D premium, because that's all based upon your income as well.
-And another really important thing that a lot of people forget about here is that again, if we're looking at a married couple, right now, and let's say for instance this person is 65, and maybe this person passes away.
+And another really important thing that a lot of people forget about here is that again, if we're looking at a married couple, right now, and let's say for instance this person 65, maybe this person passes away.
 God forbid they pass away early, they passed away at 75.
-Well, now that's $69,000 that they have to take through the form of an RMD.
+Well, now that's 69,000 that they have to take through the form of an RMD.
 Now, if that person passes away the remaining spouse is now filing single, not joint, which means they only have one standard deduction, not two, and it also means they're in a whole different tax bracket table.
 And that tax bracket table is not as favorable as the one as if you were married.
 And so what that means is that they're going to have to pay even more in taxes on this same dollar, more than likely, obviously you got to crunch the numbers.
 But it's much more than likely going to be the case.
 So I'll make a note on that.
 I'm going to do another video on that as well, to really dive into the details on that.

 But it's important to understand on how all this works.
 I'll keep it at that, just for this video here today.
 If you have questions, let me know.
 Until next time, I'll see you again soon.